 Specialized Transportation Program Background

-The purpose of the FTA’s Enhanced Mobility for Seniors and Individuals with Disabilities (Section 5310) is to increase transportation options for people with disabilities and older people through the coordination and expansion of transportation services.
+The purpose of the Federal Transportation Administration’s Enhanced Mobility for Seniors and Individuals with Disabilities (Section 5310) is to increase transportation options for people with disabilities and older people through the coordination and expansion of transportation services.
 The goal is to provide greater access to the community, including access to employment for people with disabilities and older residents.
-This program is managed by the Miami Valley Regional Planning Commission Greene, Miami, Montgomery and northern Warren Counties.
+This program is managed by the Miami Valley Regional Planning Commission in coordination with Greene, Miami, Montgomery and northern Warren Counties.

-Agencies which wish to request 5310 funding are required to be, or to become, active participants in the regional transportation coordination effort, including being active members of the Regional Transportation Coordination Council and being willing to track and report certain performance indicators.
-All funded projects must derived from Regional Transportation Coordination Plan and the Update of that plan
+Agencies desiring 5310 funding are required to be, or to become, active participants in the regional transportation coordination effort, including being active members of the Human Services Transportation Coordination Council and be willing to track and report certain performance indicators.
+All funded projects must derived from 2012 Updated Regional Transportation Coordination Plan

 For more information about becoming involved in the Council, please contact Kim Lahman at firstname.lastname@example.org or call 937.531.6531.